melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 ### Sudoers file

-I just would like to share an alternative approach as well...
+I just would like to share an alternative approach for the `sudo` / `su` groups as well.

-Let's say you wish to give a user "apt" execution rights but nothing else that requires `sudo` command.
+Let's say you want to give a user "apt" execution rights but nothing else that requires the `sudo` command.

 You can edit the `/etc/sudoers` file and add the following line for a user "demo":